brycewray/hugo-site/content/posts/2021/02/simplify-simplify.md

 > .&nbsp;.&nbsp;. the extraordinarily bright people behind [JavaScript-based SSGs] .&nbsp;.&nbsp;. all need to think about the dicey interaction between all the dependencies and frameworks and other stuff on which their products rely.
 It's like trying to balance a chair by one leg poised on a tightrope.
 One little breeze and, **crash**.
 No, thank you.

-## Thing Two: Asset pipeline envy
+## Thing Two: asset pipeline envy

 One particular Hugo functionality I not only rediscovered but also learned more about during that run-through last fall was Hugo's built-in asset pipeline, [Hugo Pipes](https://gohugo.io/hugo-pipes).
 This came to the fore for me after I became more aware of the need for cache-busting static assets.
 This is something Hugo can do out of the box, while Eleventy has no asset pipeline and therefore must accomplish this through other means.

 I spent [three](/posts/2020/11/using-postcss-cache-busting-eleventy/) [separate](/posts/2020/12/cache-busting-eleventy-take-two/) [articles](/posts/2020/12/hashing-out-cache-busting-fix-eleventy/) on this subject of cache-busting CSS in Eleventy.
 Although I finally managed to come up with a *mostly* satisfactory solution, I once again found myself musing about how ably Hugo, on its own, handles this and so much more for which a Node.js-based SSG needs to depend on, well, tons of dependencies (and, even then, can't always do what Hugo can do).

-## The result: Thoroughly Thoreau
+## The result: thoroughly Thoreau

 After several weeks of these and numerous other considerations, I realized that what I wanted most about maintaining this website, over and above all the technicalities, was to **simplify** it.
 And I meant to simplify it for you readers, too, not just for me.